Ham's Redemption: Background: Whitening (Branqueamento) and eugenics in Brazil

-In subsequent years, eugenics aroused the interest of the Brazilian elite, who created the stigma of the "Brazilian man", excluding all those who did not fit in with what was idealized by them.
-There was a belief that the movement would promote a reform in the aesthetic, hygienic and moral values of Brazilian society.
+In subsequent years, eugenics aroused the interest of the Brazilian elite, who created the concept of the "Brazilian man", excluding all those who did not fit in with their ideals.
+There was a belief that the movement would promote a reform of the aesthetic, hygienic and moral values of Brazilian society.
 At the time, the ideal brought forth an even more patriarchal society.
-Here, women had the simple role of "procreating" and performing the domestic tasks assigned by her husband.
+Here, women had the simple role of "procreating" and performing the domestic tasks assigned by their husbands.
 The "national identity" crossed limits and brought to light the racism present in the upper strata of Brazilian society.

 Brocos and his support for eugenics

-Modesto Brocos never denied his support for eugenics theories.
+Modesto Brocos never denied his support for eugenics.
 In 1930, thirty-five years after painting, the artist released a work of science fiction, Viaje a Marte ("Trip to Mars").
-In it, the painter himself appears as a character who recounts his visit on a planet where there is a policy of reproduction controlled by the state - the Agricultural Army and the Humanitarian Sisters - all white volunteers.
-Even though it is a book of fiction, Brocos makes explicit his eugenic and racist ideas when, in one of the excerpts of the work, he says that humanity was not satisfied, because there still had to be a "unification of races".
+In it, the painter himself appears as a character who describes his visit to a planet where there is a policy of reproduction controlled by the state - the Agricultural Army and the Humanitarian Sisters - all white volunteers.
+Even though it is a book of fiction, Brocos makes his eugenic and racist ideas explicit, for example when he says that humanity was not satisfied, because there still had to be a "unification of races".
 He adds that in earlier times, with the "yellow" race, mestizaje had been easier, but that with the black race, although there was the same process, the color "presented difficulties to be mixed."